How To Decorate With Vintage Candlesticks Holders and Candles

 Another reason I love to collect candlesticks is that I use them to display my decor.

-I like to perch a bird or rabbit on a candlestick for Spring.
+For a unique spring display, you can perch a bird or rabbit on a candlestick.

 Unexpected Candles